 3 § Notice of Termination

 Notice of termination of the Agreement shall be given not later than September 30th the year prior to the expiry.
-Otherwise the Agreement is prolonged by one year at a time.
+Otherwise, the Agreement is prolonged by one year at a time.

-Each of the parties, however, has the right to waive the Agreement prematurely with immediate effect, should the other party offend against a contractual commitment of substantial importance and the responsible party has not taken corrective action in a period of three weeks’ time after attention in writing has been called to the deficiency.
+Each of the parties, however, has the right to waive the Agreement prematurely with immediate effect, should the other party offend against a contractual commitment of substantial importance, and the responsible party has not taken corrective action in a period of three weeks’ time after attention in writing has been called to the deficiency.

 Notice of termination shall be in writing.
 Notice of termination may be given by registered letter.
 Notice of termination is considered to have been issued when it is given for forwarding by post to the above address.
 Should a party have provided a new address, then the new address shall be used.